VeerMuchandi/NeuravibeAgents/provider_search/README.md

 1. From the root of the `agent-framework-samples` directory, run the agent:

     ```bash
-    adk run uhg_provider_search
+    adk run provider_search
     ```

 2. You can now chat with the agent in your terminal.

     **Example Interaction:**

     > **Agent:** Hello!
-I can help you find a doctor or specialist in your UnitedHealth Group network.
+I can help you find a doctor or specialist in your Insurance Group network.
 What type of doctor are you looking for today? (e.g., Primary Care, Cardiologist, Dermatologist, Pediatrician)
     >
     > **You:** I need a Dermatologist
     >